ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-22-ethereum-classic-is-censorship-resistant-ethereum-is-not/index.md

 Then, when these cartelized pools and node operators realize that they may trust each other because they know each other, have the same special interests, and are all buddies in the same state sponsored regulatory framework, then one day they will say to themselves "why do we replicate the data in public nodes, locking so much capital in staking, if we can reduce costs and be more efficient just by using our own data centers and cloud services?".

-Then, the world will realize that proof of stake was just a slow, tedious, and complexity-obfuscated way of re-building a new centralized banking system, bit by bit, without anyone noticing.
+This is when the world will realize that proof of stake was just a slow, tedious, and complexity-obfuscated way of re-building a new centralized banking system, bit by bit, without anyone noticing.

 Thus, in the end, their glorified "[cryptoeconomic](https://medium.com/@VitalikButerin/a-proof-of-stake-design-philosophy-506585978d51)" pseudoscience will drive the system to total centralization.